Bandwidth/redux-facet/README.md

 ## Documentation

-### `facet(facetName: String, baseMapStateToProps: Function, baseMapDispatchToProps: Function, baseMergeProps: Function, options: Object)`
+### `facet(facetName: String, mapFacetDispatchToProps: Function, options: Object)`

-Think of `facet()` kind of like `connect()`.
-It's a wrapper around `connect` which ensures that all actions dispatched by the wrapped component will be tracked with your facet name.
+Think of `facet()` kind of like `connect()`, but only for actions.
+It's a wrapper around `connectAdvanced` which ensures that all actions dispatched by the wrapped component will be tracked with your facet name.

 For an action creator,